chromakode/gulp-browserify-react-phonegap-starter/README.md

 - Compiles React's JSX files
 - Process images (compress)
-- Process CSS with Recess and Less
+- Process CSS with Less
 - Assemble JS file with Browserify

 This creates a simple Gulp config that will build a simple app using Browserify and 2 React components.
 Here's a picture of it using Ripple emulator: